 Vanderbilt MAcc Merit-Based Scholarships

-- All applicants are automatically considered for Vanderbilt MAcc merit-based scholarships.
-Selection criteria include academic and personal achievements, GPA, GMAT or GRE scores, letters of recommendation, essays and interview.
+- Additional merit scholarships are awarded based on criteria such as academic and personal achievements, GPA, GMAT or GRE scores, letters of recommendation, essays, and interview.

 - Please remember that almost all financial aid is distributed in equal amounts per semester—half for the fall semester and half for the spring—so plan ahead to avoid running out of money.